 “Sensible Data” is an interactive installation consisting of three machines that invite to create a passport from your personal data.
 Take a picture of yourself and a machine will draw your portrait.
 Send an email and an algorithm will judge your mood, age, gender and beauty.
 By pressing a dubious button, you can get a […]

 A Guitar Bag Guitar.
 On the quest for new tangible interfaces I experimented with Zippers.
-The result is Zippy, a streamlined guitar.
-The bag becomes a simple, but playable guitar.
-One Zip is for playing chords, one for changing the bar and one for the vibrato.
-The zippers of the bag were transformed to MIDI-Controllers […]
+The result is Zippy, a guitar bag transformed to a simple, but functional guitar.
+By pulling the zippers you can play it.
+One Zip is for playing notes or chords, one for changing the bar and one for the vibrato. […]

 A series of hypersensitive cacti.
 Touch them and find out how they react!
 The cacti were transformed to dangerous capacitive sensors by putting a needle in each cactus and connecting them to a Raspberry Pi.
 Thanks to the water inside the cacti, they become resistors.
 Be careful.
 Made together with the Industrial Designers Pierre Charreau […]

 Wifi Oracle is an independent device that cracks your neighbours Wifis.
 After the cracking is done it shows you the name of the Network and the Password on its spinning wheel.
 You must be patient, cracking of well protected networks can take multiple days.
 For more technical details check out its Github-Page.
 Made togehter with […]